 A chest x-ray is abnormal in acute eosinophilic pneumonia, but similar abnormalities can occur in other conditions.
 The chest x-ray is more effective for diagnosis of chronic eosinophilic pneumonia.
 In both cases, but particularly in the acute form, computed tomography (CT) is often more effective for diagnosis.

 Microscopic examination of cells from washings of the alveoli obtained during bronchoscopy typically shows clumps of eosinophils.
 Other laboratory tests may be done to search for an infection with fungi or parasites.
 These tests may include microscopic examination of stool specimens to look for worms and other parasites.

 Prognosis and Treatment

 Eosinophilic pneumonia may be mild, and people with the disease may get better without treatment.
 For acute cases, a corticosteroid such as prednisone is usually needed.
 In chronic eosinophilic pneumonia, prednisone may be needed for many months or even years.
-If a person develops wheezing, the same treatments used for asthma are given as well (see Prevention and Treatment).
+If a person develops wheezing, the same treatments used for asthma are given as well (see Treatment).
 If worms or other parasites are the cause, the person is treated with appropriate drugs.
 Ordinarily, drugs that may be causing the illness are stopped.